-This gluten free oat milk is incredibly easy to make and will save you a lot of money!
-I don't soak my oats or strain the "milk."
-Just blend up the oats and water with any desired extra flavour, and it's good to go!
+It's incredibly easy to make your own oat milk!
+You'll save yourself a lot of money, too!
+I don't even soak the oats or strain the "milk."
+Just blend up oats and water with any desired extra flavour, and this dairy-free milk is good to go in a couple of minutes!

 Basic Oat Milk